 5) Launching your Dialogue

 Once you are happy with the structure of how things are set up (and have written all of the content required above) then you can start to add challenges and promote these as required.
-Follow the wealth of advice in our Dialogue Success Guide to get ideas on writing good challenge content, promotion, moderation and many other things you might need.
+You can access the wealth of advice in our Dialogue Success Guide to get ideas on writing good challenge content, promotion, moderation and many other things you might need.

 Terminology: A Dialogue site can be home to one or multiple challenges.
 People submit ideas to challenges to help you to solve them or as a way to contribute to the discussion.
-Users can also comment on each others' ideas and can rate them - helping you to generate solutions and actionable outcomes to your challenges.
+Users can also read, rate, and comment on each others' ideas - helping you to generate solutions and actionable outcomes to your challenges.